vishalbhojane/my-notes/theory/javascript/Intermediate/Recursion.md

 }
 ```

-print numbers from 1 to 10
+Print numbers from 1 to 10

 ```js
 function printNumber(number) {